stanleyfok/content-based-recommender/README.md

 Supported options:

 * maxVectorSize - the control the max size of word vector after tf-idf processing.
-A smaller vector size will help training improvement while not affecting recommendation quality.
+A smaller vector size will help training performance while not affecting recommendation quality.
 Defaults to be 100.

 ### train(documents)